QCN880/LITA_CLASS_DOCUMENTATION/README.md

     3. Revenue Growth Rate: Percentage increase or decrease in revenue over periods.
     4. Sales Trends:Yearly and quarterly revenue and units sold trends.
  - Secondary KPIs:
+    1. Average Revenue per Unit: Revenue divided by units sold.
+    2. Models by Revenue: Identification of highest revenue-generating product models.
+    3. Revenue by Line of Business: Breakdown of revenue across different business lines.
+    5. Revenue by market: Identification of top six market based on the revenue generated.

 ### Data cleaning and analysis